 Another important point to note here is that your loan term can also be negotiated.
 There might not be much sense in getting a slightly lower interest rate if your repayment term is much longer because you’ll be paying interest longer.

-Make sure you understand each of the individual variables that go into the total cost of your vehicle — not just the final sales price.
+Make sure you understand each of the individual variables that go into the total cost of your vehicle, not just the final sale price.

 3. Pricey Add-ons

 Even after you’ve finalized the price of the vehicle, there are still several pitfalls to watch out for at the car dealership.
 Either the car salesperson or the finance manager may try to convince you to tack on several products.

 Two of the most popular are gap insurance and extended warranties.
 Because cars typically lose as much as 30% of their value in the first year after purchasing, your loan amount and the value of your car are two very different numbers.